 If you are interested in exploring in a small group setting instead of adventuring on your own, discover the natural wonders of El Yunque rainforest on this laid-back half-day exploration from San Juan.

 Enjoy a walk to a beautiful waterfall, incredible views and more than 240 species of plants and animals that call this sub-tropical habitat home.

 The Camuy River Cave Park showcases to visitors one of the world’s largest subterranean cave networks.
 This vast underground cavern stretches far beneath the surface of the island, and it’s possible to visit on guided tours that delve deep into this unique environment.

-Located just a few miles off the eastern coast, Vieques is the Puerto Rico’s second largest island, although it’s still very much a small affair.
+Located just a few miles off the eastern coast, Vieques is Puerto Rico’s second-largest island, although it’s still very much a small affair.
 It’s a spectacular place and the perfect destination for anyone looking for a quiet break.

 Things here are much less developed, and the scenery and the beaches are raw and rustic.
 There are plenty of lonely stretches of white sand to explore as well as a large, protected wildlife area.

 Take a Vieques Island day trip from Puerto Rico to ease the stress of figuring out your own itinerary.
 This tour will take you to Fort Conde Marisol (the last fort built by the Spaniards in 1840), where you will learn about the history of Vieques and the impact of the Spanish/Americans on the island.